bbottema/simple-java-mail/DEVELOPMENT.md

 It is intended for both human developers and coding agents starting new sessions.

 For a catalogue of cross-cutting project mechanisms, see [PROJECT_MECHANISMS_CATALOGUE.md](PROJECT_MECHANISMS_CATALOGUE.md).
+For issue, Dependabot, and release handling workflows, see [MAINTAINER_WORKFLOW.md](MAINTAINER_WORKFLOW.md).

 ---